Hey there! Welcome to my Portfolio.

 South Island's first moa footprints are millions of years old - study

-Work Experience
+Work Highlights

 In November 2024 I volunteered to keep invasive weeds at bay on Hauturu/Little Barrier Island.
 The island is under constant threat of invasive plant invasion and requires ongoing maintenance.
 As part of a team we scrambled through very thick, rough, and steep terrain in search of invasive seedlings to meticulously remove.